-Supporting Advocacy Groups to Lobby for Funding of State Facilities Grant: The state charter community should advocate for state officials to actually fund the State Facility Grant program (HB430, 2017), enacted to provide public charter schools with \$100,000 block grants to fund necessary facility improvements.
+Supporting Advocacy Groups to Fund the State Facilities Grant: The state charter community should advocate for state officials to fully fund the State Facility Grant program (HB430, 2017), enacted to provide public charter schools with \$100,000 block grants to fund necessary facility improvements.
 Since adoption of this legislation in May 2017, funding has yet to be reserved in the final state budget.
-The release of the grant funding would materially benefit operators as they seek to upgrade existing sub-optimal facilities and would complement other ongoing efforts to reset the local facility and financing market.
+The release of the grant funding would materially benefit charter schools as they seek to upgrade existing sub-optimal facilities and would complement other ongoing efforts to reset the local facility and financing market.